 If you’re looking for the perfect winter escape for the whole family, make sure you head over to Santa Land in the capital.
 It’s the next best thing to Lapland outside of Finland and it features a fun fairground, a festive market, food and drink stalls, a Santa’s Grotto, an Elves Workshop, a maze and a huge Christmas tree display.
 The little ones will love it so much, they won’t want to leave.

 Taking place at the beginning of December, and as a part of the wider St. Andrew’s Day celebrations, this festival is one of the highlights of the Scottish winter.
-It’s recently been named “Scotland’s Best Festival” (as recognised at the inaugural Eventit Awards) and you won’t want to miss it you’re nearby.
+It’s recently been named “Scotland’s Best Festival” (as recognized at the inaugural Eventit Awards) and you won’t want to miss it you’re nearby.

 Stay over Christmas and New Year and you will have the unique opportunity to experience the Hogmanay Festival.
 A world-famous event that takes place every New Year’s Eve in Edinburgh.
 With three whole days of activities and the unmissable and truly iconic Street Party which takes place on the 31st December.